Mamadou Dia: Political career

-During his two terms as a senator, Mamadou Dia voted for the ratification of the Atlantic Pact (July 28, 1949), voted for the law Marie favorable to private education (September 12), and declared himself in favor of the ratification of the Treaty establishing the European Coal and Steel Community (1 st April 1952).
-On March 26, 1955, he opposed plans relating to the WEU, the end of the occupation in Germany, its entry into NATO and the Saar Agreement.
+During his two terms as a senator, Mamadou Dia voted for the ratification of the Atlantic Pact (July 28, 1949), the Marie law favorable to private education (September 12), and the ratification of the Treaty establishing the European Coal and Steel Community (1 April 1952).
+On March 26, 1955, he opposed plans relating to the WEU, the end of the occupation in Germany, its entry into NATO, and the Saar Agreement.
 It approved the draft law on state of emergency in Algeria (1 st April) and abstained on the draft electoral reform restoring the district election (15 November).
-He was also an active member of parliament, being a frequent speaker and devoting himself to the problems of the overseas territories.
+He was also an active member of parliament, being a frequent speaker and devoting himself to the concerns of the overseas territories.

-Dia was one of the main figures (namely vice premier) of the abortive Mali Federation of Senegal and Sudanese Republic (later Mali) until its collapse.
-Once independence has been proclaimed on August 20, 1960, he became Prime minister, in tandem with Senghor as President of the Republic of Senegal who, as a Catholic in a largely Islamic country, valued having a widely connected and able Muslim as his deputy.
-His time served as Prime Minister was often controversial and his radical socialist views often clashed with those of the more moderate Senghor.
+Dia was one of the main figures (namely, the Vice Premier) of the abortive Mali Federation of Senegal and Sudanese Republic (later Mali) until its collapse.
+Once Senegalese independence became official on August 20, 1960, he became Prime Minister, in tandem with Senghor as President of the Republic of Senegal.
+Senghor, as a Catholic in a largely Islamic country, valued having a widely connected and able Muslim as his deputy.
+However, Dia’s time as Prime Minister was often controversial and his radical socialist views often clashed with those of the more moderate Senghor.

 Departure from Senghor and imprisonment

-After slightly more than two years of legislature, Mamadou Dia was accused of plotting a coup against President Senghor.
-No proof has been provided to justify the accusations.
-It was taken at the time as a classic example of the difficulties of power sharing in new-born states: Dia embodied the summit of the State in a two-headed parliamentary system (economic and internal policy for him, foreign policy for the President).
+After slightly more than two years of participation in the legislature, Mamadou Dia was accused of plotting a coup against President Senghor.
+However, the accusers did not produce definitive evidence of their claim.
+It was taken at the time as a classic example of the difficulties of power sharing in newly-formed states: Dia embodied the summit of the State in a two-headed parliamentary system (economic and internal policy for him, foreign policy for the President).

-However, different views with regards to the economy, played a major role: there was a serious liberal and pro-French versus conservatory and patriotic policy divide.
-In fact, Dia began to implement some of the ideas he had articulated in his book Réflexions sur l'Économie de l'Afrique Noire (1960), which rose concern among the Marabouts, the powerful religious leaders who controlled the groundnut business, and runs counter to French interests.
+The pair's different views concerning the economy contributed greatly to their split: there was a serious liberal and pro-French versus conservative and patriotic policy divide.
+In fact, Dia began to implement some of the ideas he had articulated in his book Réflexions sur l'Économie de l'Afrique Noire (1960).
+In so doing, he caused concern among the Marabouts, powerful religious leaders who controlled the groundnut business and ran counter to French interests.

-As result of the grave power struggle between the two former political allies, a group of dissident parliamentarians motivated by Senghor, tabled a motion of no confidence against the government, thus on Dia.
-He responded by invoking executive powers and ordering the army to lock the assembly building before the vote could be taken.
-Senghor charged it as an attempted coup, in turn calling out the army, which was in the majority loyal to him.
+As result of the grave power struggle between the two former political allies, a group of dissident parliamentarians whom Senghor supported tabled a motion of no confidence against the government—thus against Dia.
+He responded by invoking his executive powers and ordering the army to lock the assembly building before the parliament could vote on the motion.
+Senghor declared that Dia attempted a coup and mobilized the army, whom allied themselves with Senghor overall.
 Dia and several of his ministers were arrested and tried for treason.
-Eventually, he was forced to resign and subsequently imprisoned (initially sentenced to life in prison) in the eastern town of Kédougou, until 1974, but later pardoned (1974) and given amnesty (1976).
+Eventually, he was forced to resign and received a sentence of life imprisonment subsequently.
+Initially sentenced to imprisonment in the eastern town of Kédougou, he was pardoned by President Senghor on March 27, 1974 and granted amnesty in 1976.